Oxy-Acetylene Welding Pressure Settings Chart (PSI Guide)

 Recommended Oxy Acetylene Pressure Settings for Different Materials

-For mild steel, acetylene at 5-8 PSI and oxygen at 5-10 PSI is common for thin stuff.
-Brass or copper?
-Bump acetylene a bit for a softer flame.
+For mild steel, acetylene at 5-8 PSI and oxygen at 5-10 PSI is common for thinner work.
+Brass or copper often benefits from a softer flame, so you may run a bit richer, depending on the job.

 Why use specific settings?
-Material compatibility—high oxygen on aluminum causes oxidation issues.
+Material compatibility matters.
+For example, excess oxygen on aluminum can create oxidation issues that fight you the whole way.

-Know-how: Test on scrap first.
-I always keep scrap pieces handy to dial in settings without ruining the project.
+Tip: Test on scrap first.
+It’s the easiest way to dial in settings without risking your actual project.

 Oxy Acetylene Welding Pressure Settings Chart for Steel

-This chart assumes standard tips—check your manufacturer.
+This chart assumes standard tips, so check your manufacturer’s chart too.
 Never exceed 15 PSI on acetylene to avoid instability.

 Step-by-Step Guide to Setting Up Oxy Acetylene Pressures